Projects

 What We Found

-To start, we listened to people’s stories.
-The Life Experience research team spoke with people nationwide about this moment in their lives and where the government process could have been simpler and more helpful.
-This research took place virtually and in-person, in English and in Spanish.
-121 people, from 10 states, participated in the research.
+The Having a Child and Early Childhood project team spoke with people nationwide about their pregnancy, childbirth, and early-years experiences to learn how government services could have been more helpful.
+This research took place virtually and in-person, in English and in Spanish; 121 people from 10 states participated in the research.
 This group included single parents, people facing housing insecurity and homelessness, people who are justice-involved, and people with disabilities.

-The listening sessions captured honest conversations about peoples’ experiences, candid feedback on what could have worked better, and what really made a difference for them.
-We learned about some of the biggest pain points that could be addressed within the project:
+Our sessions with members of the public captured candid feedback on what could have worked better and what really made a difference for them.
+We identified multiple pain points that could be addressed by federal policymakers:

-• Benefits are burdensome to maintain Families face barriers to maintaining benefits as they juggle the responsibilities of parenthood.
+• Burdensome benefits requirements.
+Families face challenges re-certifying and maintaining benefits as they juggle the responsibilities of parenthood.

 We synthesized these stories and mapped them along a user journey, demonstrating the different touchpoints new families engage with, including pain points and bright spots.